jupyter/docker-stacks/docs/maintaining/tasks.md

 Other images are directly or indirectly inherited from `docker-stacks-foundation`.
 We rebuild our images automatically each week, which means they frequently receive updates.

-When there's a security fix in the Ubuntu base image, it's a good idea to manually trigger images rebuild [from the GitHub actions workflow UI](https://github.com/jupyter/docker-stacks/actions/workflows/docker.yml).
+When there's a security fix in the Ubuntu base image, it's a good idea to manually trigger the rebuild of images [from the GitHub actions workflow UI](https://github.com/jupyter/docker-stacks/actions/workflows/docker.yml).
 Pushing the `Run Workflow` button will trigger this process.